nvdweem/intellij-sqlserver-backup-restore/README.md

 Built for 2020.1 and higher because the internal database api has changed in that version.

 ## Change notes
+0.7
+- When the user can't list drives (EXEC master..xp_fixeddrives) a message is shown instead of a local file browser.

 0.6
 - Progress indication when downloading backup
 - Allow closing connections when restoring